Shashthi: Worship

 Among Hindus, Shashthi is widely regarded the benefactor and protector of children and tutelary deity of every household.
 She is also worshipped as a bestower of children to the childless, and regarded as the foremost goddess for blessing children.
 One of the earliest scriptural sources to describe a ritual in her honour is the second century BCE composition Manava Grhya Sutra, appended to the Yajurveda (written between the 14th and 10th centuries BCE), which describes a ritual called Shashthi-kalpa.
 In the Shashthi-kalpa rite, which was described as performed on the sixth lunar day of every fortnight, Shashthi was invoked to provide sons, cattle, treasures, corn, and the fulfilment of wishes.
 Today, Shashthi continues to be worshipped on the sixth day of each of the twelve lunar months of the Hindu calendar, as well as on the sixth day after childbirth in the lying-in chamber where the birth has taken place.
 Shashthi is worshipped in a different form in each of these lunar months as the deities Chandan, Aranya, Kardama, Lunthana, Chapeti, Durga, Nadi, Mulaka, Anna, Sitala, Gorupini or Ashoka.

-In North India, Shashthi is worshipped at childbirth and puberty, and during marriage rites.
+In Northern India, Shashthi is worshipped at childbirth and puberty, and during marriage rites.
 When the pregnant woman is isolated during childbirth in the lying-in chamber, a cow-dung figure of the goddess is traditionally kept in the room.
 The birth of a living child is considered the blessing of Shashthi, while the birth of a stillborn infant or the early death of a child are considered manifestations of her wrath.
 Before childbirth, Shashthi is worshipped to protect the welfare of the expecting mother.
 She is also invoked after childbirth on the sixth day of each month until the child reaches puberty, especially when the child is sick.

 In Bengal and South India, Shashthi is worshipped on the sixth day after childbirth and on Aranya-Shashthi (also called Jamai-Shashthi), the sixth day of the bright fortnight of the Hindu month of Jyeshtha.
 Her worship can be performed in the house, where she is symbolised as an earthenware pitcher; she may also be worshipped outdoors in a natural, open space consecrated to her, termed a shashthitala.
 In honour of Shashthi, women tie a stone in a small rag to the branch of a tree in the shasthitala: a mother does this to ask for long life for her child, while a barren woman does so to entreat the goddess to aid her in conceiving.
 The vrata (ritual) performed on the day of Jamai-Shashthi is also prescribed to be performed by pregnant women at least once on any Monday, Tuesday, Friday or Saturday in the month of Jyestha.
 Dough images of Shashthi and her black cat are prepared and worshipped, along with a water pitcher with a banyan tree branch near it.
 Betel nuts and leaves, fruits, sweets and kheer are offered to her in units of six.
-In North India, Shashthi is worshipped in the form of the banyan tree, which is sacred to her.
+In northern India, Shashthi is worshipped in the form of the banyan tree, which is sacred to her.